riordan/brightsign-gifted-and-talented/mediawall/README.md

   * [ ] Photo folder -> screen feed allocator
   * [ ] Brightsign datafeed format writer
   * [ ] Devops lol
+* Creating Shows
+  * [ ] Create Synology Folder Templates [1-50]
+  * [ ] Create Setup Cards for all units [1-50]
+  * [ ] Create correct orientation show for all units w/ content

+You can create the setup cards w/ software patch, even if you don't have all the screens orientations yet.
+  1. Write software to QUICKLY author show content
+  2. Create 3 templates for photos (Landscape - 0, Portrait-left 90, Portrait-right 270)
+  3. Create ALL setup cards and label them
+  4. Inventory outside wall (getting directions)
+  5. Create show wall.yml for correct directions
+  6. Configure each show presentation to be driven by the correct feed w/ correct orientation
+  7. Author show
+  8. Push show contents to each folder and feed